|

 Loop).
 Return back to the towpath and turn

-right.
 At one point, the trail goes down to the river and then cuts up a diagonal crack in a rock face.
 It looks a little intimidating from the bottom, but really isn't too bad.
 When you come to Trail Marker 2, if you've had enough rocks you can take the emergency exit trail back to the towpath.
 If you're still having fun, continue following the blue blazes over more rock scrambles and beaches.
 Eventually the trail veers away from the river and ends at the towpath.
 Turn left onto the tow path and follow it back to your cars.
 Printable/Downloadable Map!
 Printable/Downloadable Directions and Trail Notes |

 ________________________________________